ember-learn/cli-guides/guides/writing-addons/deprecations.md

 ## How to make a deprecation warning

-You can create a deprecation warning that looks and works the same as the deprecations used by Ember itself:
+You can create a deprecation warning that looks and works the same as the deprecations used by Ember itself, by using [`deprecate`](https://api.emberjs.com/ember/release/functions/@ember%2Fapplication%2Fdeprecations/deprecate):

 ```js
 import { deprecate } from '@ember/application/deprecations';